MappingKat/SunlightMtnRetail/README.md

 ## Objectives

 1. **Clean and standardize product categories:** Establish a clear and consistent classification scheme for accurate reporting and analysis.

+Categories have been adjusted from these parent categories:

+[show parent category distribution]

+To these parent categories:

+[show parent category distribution]

 2. **Identify top-selling products and patterns:** Uncover popular items, brands, sizes, and pricing dynamics to inform purchasing and promotion strategies.

+[show top selling brands and products]

-3. **Explore seasonal and promotional influences:** Understand how seasons, promotions, and external events impact sales.
+3. **Explore seasonal and promotional influences:** Understand how seasons and external events impact sales.

-4. **Lay the groundwork for personalization:** Analyze customer purchase history to make tailored product recommendations.
+[sales trends]

 ## Data Description

-* **Dataset:** Sunlight Ski and Bike's historical product data, including product details, sales figures, and customer information.
-* **Key features:** Product name, category (inconsistent), brand, size, color, price, sale date, quantity sold.
+* **Datasets:** Most of the product data

+[raw data]

 ## Methodology